mackbdev/VHSdemo/README.md

 ## How To

-- After ` npm i ` enter command ` npm run startAll `, the server and frontEnd will start concurrently.
+- After ` npm i ` enter command ` npm start `, the server and frontEnd will start concurrently.
+    * ` npm run react ` launch frontEnd
+    * ` npm run server` launch server

 - Server defaults to port 5000, a .env file is needed to provide the websocket provider.
-    * Free websocket can be used from the staticVariables.js file in the main branch
+    * Free websocket can be used in the staticVariables.js file.
     * Available .env variables below

 ```